MASOM0B/Week-5/README.md

 .sqn
 ```

-And I noticed that Prokka actually used Prodigal and the number of genes were slightly different
+Prokka actually used Prodigal and the number of genes were slightly different.
-prokka: Comprehensive genome annotation Annotates CDS, tRNAs, rRNAs, pseudogenes, and non-coding elements Functional annotation using databases ; takes a lot more time to run
+prokka: Comprehensive genome annotation Annotates CDS, tRNAs, rRNAs, pseudogenes, and non-coding elements Functional annotation using databases ; takes a lot more time to run and has more filters.
-prodigal: CDS oriented
+prodigal: CDS oriented only

 ## 5